 Fabled Asp created a 40-year retrospective exhibition to show how very central disabled lesbians have been in the arts, in politics, in the civil rights movements and the fight for social justice.
-We have created an interactive CD-Rom with the "virtual exhibition."
-A must-see guide for people in women and gender studies, disability studies, and activists interested in preserving and learning about our disabled queer history.Buy Virtual Exhibition CD Now»
+We have created an interactive DVD with the "virtual exhibition."
+A must-see guide for people in women and gender studies, disability studies, and activists interested in preserving and learning about our disabled queer history.Buy Virtual Exhibition DVD Now»

 dyke march video 2010

 Still photo of the of the 2010 Dyke March.Watch the Video»

 Fabled ASP logo